Skip to content

 This behavior is deprecated.
 We are looking to replace this functionality with a more explicit mechanism.

-When there's free floating IPs in the project, MetaKube will first attempt to use these to associate with machine ports.
+When free floating IPs exist in the project, MetaKube first attempts to associate them with machine ports.

 Network peers and required connections